Ameek94/MCMC-tutorial/README.md

 source /path/to/your/virtual/environment/bin/activate
 ```

 Now, you can follow the instructions on the cobaya [homepage](https://cobaya.readthedocs.io/en/latest/installation.html) to install cobaya (reproduced below).
-You can first install the python MPI wrapper if you want to use parallel processing (you will need to install an MPI package if you are working on your laptop).
+You can first install the python MPI wrapper if you want to use parallel processing to run multiple MCMC chains (you will need to install an MPI package if you are working on your laptop).
 Although this is not necessary to get started it is highly recommended to do so since this will make the sampling more efficient.
 ```bash
 python -m pip install "mpi4py>=3" --upgrade --no-binary :all: python -m pip install cobaya --upgrade